okta/terraform-provider-okta/website/docs/d/app_saml.html.markdown

 # okta_app_saml

-Use this data source to retrieve the collaborators for a given repository.
+Use this data source to retrieve an SAML application from Okta.

 ## Example Usage